Offensive Judging and Defensive Judging

 An elephant asked a camel, “Why are your breasts on your back?”

 Sometimes we are like the elephant.
-The camel is minding his own business, contentedly being who he is, and we just have to ask that provocative question or make that insensitive statement.
+The camel is minding his own business, and we just have to ask that provocative question or make that insensitive statement.

 I was an elephant three days ago.
 I used language on someone else that made me blush.
-The saving grace is that I did it in jest rather than criticism, but that doesn’t excuse the unladylike behaviour.
-The point is that it was completely uncalled for, unprovoked, and unnecessary.
+Although I did it in jest rather than criticism, it was completely uncalled for.

-When was the last time you were an elephant and initiated judgment on another person?
+When was the last time you were an elephant and initiated judgment on another person who was just minding their own business?

-Sometimes we are like the camel.
-The elephant makes a stupid remark that obviously reflects his ignorance more than our faults, yet we react and stoop to the same level.
+At other times we are like the camel.
+The elephant makes an offensive remark that reflects his character more than ours, yet we react and stoop to the same level.

 I was a camel yesterday.
 Somebody made a rude comment about my country and I leapt to its defence by pointing out the imperfections of the country that person came from.

-When was the last time you were a camel and judged another person in order to defend yourself?
+When was the last time you were a camel and judged another person in defence to being judged yourself?

 1. For every judgment, there is an equal and opposite judgment.